-If you receive only a net-metered bill from your utility, meaning your bill only shows the difference between the energy you imported from the grid minus the energy you exported (C – A in the diagram below), then you’ll need to calculate the values for A, B, and C below using your bill and your organization’s internal records.
+If you receive only a net-metered bill from your utility, meaning your bill only shows the difference between the energy you imported from the grid minus the energy you exported (N = C – B), then you’ll need to calculate the values for A, B, and C below using your bill and your organization’s internal records.

 - C: The energy you purchased from the grid

-If you have a net metering setup, you may not have access to A, B, and C. But, you may have access to:
+If you have a net metering setup, you may not have access to A, B, and C. However, its expected that you would have access to:

 - G (Generated): Total onsite energy generated, G = A + B

-- N (Net): Total net energy from the grid, N = C - A
+- N (Net): Total net energy from the grid, N = C - B

-Value B: The energy you generated onsite and used onsite.
-Take value G (Generated) that you obtained from onsite measurements of energy production (in this case 1,000 kWh) and subtract A (50 kWh), then enter the result in the “Energy Used Onsite” column of your onsite meter, as shown below (950 kWh).
+Value A: The energy you generated onsite and used onsite.
+Take value G (Generated) that you obtained from onsite measurements of energy production during the relevant billing period (in this case 1,000 kWh) and subtract B (50 kWh), then enter the result in the “Energy Used Onsite” column of your onsite meter, as shown below (950 kWh).

 Value C: The energy you purchased from the grid.
 Take value N from your utility bill (25 kWh), and add A (50 kWh) to calculate the total amount of energy the building used that was physically supplied by the grid (75 kWh).
 Input this value in your Electric Grid meter.